grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 ### Naming convention

-In addition to the types above, [component reference][] documentation will use the following conventions for refering to types:
+In addition to the types above, [component reference][] documentation will use the following conventions for referring to types:

 * `any`: A value of any type.
 * `map(T)`: an `object` where the value type is `T`.
 For example, `map(string)`